HomeArticlesComparisonSWP vs FD

 The inflation erosion problem:

-The FD retiree ends year 20 with Rs 50 lakh in the bank but an income stream worth far less than it started at, while costs of living — healthcare, food, utilities — have roughly tripled.
+The FD retiree ends year 20 with Rs 50 lakh in the bank but an income stream worth far less than it started at, while the cost of living, healthcare, food, utilities, has roughly tripled.

 Senior citizens get some relief via the Rs 50,000 interest deduction under Section 80TTB, which reduces taxable interest.
 But for those with Rs 50 lakh at 7.5%, the annual interest of Rs 3.75 lakh far exceeds this deduction, and significant tax remains.